johandry/DevSecOpsVirtualEnv/README.md

 ### Vagrant

-To build it, use the parameter `--vagrant` - or nothing - with the build script.
+To build it, use the parameter `--vagrant`, or nothing, it is the default option.

     ./build.sh --vagrant

 This process will take a while, so be patience.

-The build script will destroy the virtual machine running, remove previous box created and create the new box using Packer.
-Once the box is builded you can use the box file or publish it on [Vagrant Cloud](https://atlas.hashicorp.com/vagrant) so others - students - can use it.
+The build script will destroy the virtual machine running, remove the previous box created and create the new box using Packer.
+Once the box is ready you can use the box file or publish it on [Vagrant Cloud](https://atlas.hashicorp.com/vagrant) so others - students - can use it.

 To use the box from the __filesystem__ (the created file), the `build.sh` script will do it for you if you export the variable `BOX_LOCAL` set to 1.